JobJPJoseph/Todo-List-app/README.md

     mark
         The purpose of this method is return a string that represents a checkmark enclosed in an array.
 If the 'done' property is false return a string that contains an empty array.

+### Purges Linked List
+    Originally this is a property of the List class.
+This property will represents a linked list of items that were removed from the array.

 ### List
+    There are going to be a significant change to the List class.
+We could try to make a linked list out of List.purges or we can add another property.
+Or we could do both.

+    Constructor
+        There needs to be 3 properties: label, items, purges.
+The label property represents the name of 'this' particular list.

+        We may change items to an object later but for now keep it as an array.